 Next, take your general goal and create a baseline metric.
 For example, how many people see your content on average today if your goal is to extend your reach?
 Choose a percentage of growth you'd like to see from that baseline and set a deadline to achieve it.

 Step 3: Create a Content Plan, Calendar, and Approval Process

 You are now ready to create a content plan.
 While the details of that plan will depend on your business, here are some basic steps every content calendar should take:

-- Make note of all external holidays (both official national holidays and relevant unofficial holidays, like “international grilled cheese day” if that applies to your eCommerce business).
+- Make a note of all external holidays (both official national holidays and relevant unofficial holidays, like “international grilled cheese day” if that applies to your eCommerce business).

 - Pin down important internal dates like product launch dates, new season releases, Black Friday sale dates, etc.

 - Start filling in details – blog posts, campaigns, social media posts, etc. to ensure your various content fits together.
 This will help you reuse, cross-promote, and more effectively share content.

 - Get a second set of eyes on it (or approval) if possible (or needed).